 Cons of Shopping.com

 - Automatic payment plan requires linking to PayPal account; no credit cards allowed

 - Sign up with Google AdWords to get listed in the Shopping.com “Sponsored listings" section

 Shopzilla, known for helping shoppers find unique retailers and sales, has over 100 million products listed and 20 million unique monthly visitors.
 If you advertise on Shopzilla, be sure to have a monthly budget and minimum CPCs for various categories, and be aware that it rates businesses to help consumers make their purchasing decisions.

-Being on Shopzilla also means you get featured in Bizrate and Beso.com, and can advertise products in the UK, France and Germany.
-Plus, you'll be able to list your coupons for free at RobotOatmeal.com.
+Being on Shopzilla also means you get featured in Bizrate and Beso.com, and can advertise products in the UK, France, and Germany.

 Pros of Shopzilla